maroofi/bulkDNS/README.md

 Using **bulkDNS**, you can scan millions of domain names in a few minutes.
 The scanner has been designed to be fast with a very small footprint.

-The detailed output of the scanner is in JSON which can be parsed both by command-line or any programming language.
+The output of bulkDNS is a detailed JSON structure (example at the end of the page) which can be parsed both by command-line (e.g., by `jq`) or any programming language.

 ### How to compile